mazieri/test_ecoportal/README.md

 - [ ] The user should be able to create new reviews
 - [ ] The user should be able to edit their own reviews

+## My own Goals
+- [ ] The user should be able to delete their own reviews

 <!--
 Anything else is up to you (animations, assets, 3rd party dependencies, etc).
 We will consider all your additions so don't stick to the minimum!
 Good luck! -->